Wild translation surfaces and infinite genus: Criterion for infinite genus

 \section{Criterion for infinite genus}

-As we want to show that a surface has infinite genus we need a feasible criterion for the infinity of genus.
-For this we start with a well-known criterion and specialize it for the case of translation surfaces.
+The purpose of this article is to show that a translation surface with certain conditions has infinite genus.
+We start by giving a feasible criterion for the infinity of genus in this section.